 Caring for yourself can help you better manage Crohn’s disease.

-A 2019 review of 9 studies looked at the different self-care techniques used by children and teens with Crohn’s disease.
+A 2019 review of nine studies examined the different self-care techniques used by children and teens with Crohn’s disease.
 The researchers found that young people tried a variety of strategies to manage their condition, from diet changes to cognitive behavioral therapy (CBT).

-The study authors noted that previous studies found that strategies including nutritional changes and improving psychological well-being appeared to be helpful in self-managing Crohn’s disease.
+The study authors noted that previous studies found that strategies including nutritional changes and improving psychological well-being were helpful in self-managing Crohn’s disease.

 Different techniques may work better for some people than for others.
-You might have to try a few approaches to find the ones that work best for managing your Crohn’s symptoms.
+You might have to try a few approaches to find the ones that best manage your Crohn’s symptoms.

 Here are a few self-care tips you can try to manage Crohn’s disease:

 Tracking your symptoms helps you start to see patterns.
 You’ll learn which activities worsen your symptoms and when a flare is about to hit.
 You can use this information to have more productive conversations with your doctor and adjust your routines.

 Some foods are known for triggering Crohn’s symptoms.
 Common trigger foods include: